 25 October 2011: Press Release, WANO members unanimously approve new commitments to nuclear safety

-WANO report SOER 2011:-2, "Fukushima Daiichi Nuclear Station Fuel Damage Caused by Earthquake and Tsunami", March 2011:, Limited Distribution (not publically available)
+WANO Significant Operating Experience Report (SOER) 2011-2, "Fukushima Daiichi Nuclear Station Fuel Damage Caused by Earthquake and Tsunami", March 2011, Limited Distribution (not publically available)